RTEMS/rtems-docs/user/tools/tester.rst

 Available BSP testers
 ---------------------

-You can list the available BSP testers with:
+You can list the available BSP testers with (not all shown):

 .. code-block:: none